laneboysrc/rc-light-controller/doc/firmware-architecture.md

 ## Hardware specific components

-To gain flexibility in the used hardware, certain functionality has been split into include and source files.
+To gain flexibility in the used hardware, certain functionality has been split into include files.
 The correct include file matching the light controller hardware must be chosen.

 - **hw_tlc5940_16f1825.inc**